 My friend Jamie and I have dreamed about a Prince Edward Island adventure for years, so to see it finally come together this July was just plain magical.
-I flew into Connecticut and spent a day with her family (look at the gorgeous veggies those Martins grow!), and early the next morning Jamie and I jumped in a rental car and drove straight through to the Land of Maud.
+I flew to Connecticut and spent a day with her family (look at the gorgeous veggies those Martins grow!), and early the next morning Jamie and I jumped in a rental car and drove straight through to the Land of Maud.

 You might remember I’m a tad obsessed with author L. M. Montgomery.
 I’ve read all of Maud’s novels, many multiple times.
 And I’ve committed to re-reading every ten years the journals she kept from the age of fourteen until her late sixties.